SantaKruse/SQL_SNIPPETS/README.md

 The function takes an NVARCHAR(100) input value and outputs an ANSI formatted NVARCHAR(100) value if the input can be converted.
 If the input cannot be converted ```'CAUTION DATE NOT FOUND'``` will be outputted.
 If an input is recognised as being a US date (MM/DD/YYYY) ```'CAUTION US DATE (101)'``` will be outputted.

-If an input value from the year 1905 is used, the function will ignore this value and output ```'CAUTION DATE NOT FOUND'```.
+If an input value from the year 1905 is found, the function will ignore this value and output ```'CAUTION DATE NOT FOUND'```.
 This is because date values from this year are usually integer year values incorrectly stored as dates.

 The function can be used as both a date converter and as a method for checking whether a value is already a date.